-A statement of permission to access source data by study staff and for regulatory and audit purposes will be included within the patient consent form with explicit explanation as part of the consent process and Participant Information Sheet.
+A statement of permission to access source data by study staff and for regulatory and audit purposes will be included within the consent and consultee declaration forms with explicit explanation as part of the consent/consultee process and Participant Information Sheet.
 Once YTU has completed the analysis and published all intended papers in scientific journals, the data will be made available for other researchers.